melanotan ii mastery course

 G gray market regulatory

-products sold without regulatory approval, often labeled as "research chemicals" but actually used for human dosing. melanotan II in particular circulates in the gray market with no purity testing, no dosing guidance, and no quality assurance.
+Products sold without regulatory approval, often labeled as "research chemicals" but actually used for human dosing.
+Melanotan II in particular circulates in the gray market with no purity testing, no dosing guidance, and no quality assurance.

 N not approved regulatory

-no regulatory body (FDA, EMA, TGA, or any other) has authorized melanotan II for any indication. that is the central fact about its current status, and the reason this course frames it as a science topic rather than a product to use.
+No regulatory body (FDA, EMA, TGA, or any other) has authorized melanotan II for any indication.
+That is the central fact about its current status, and the reason this course frames it as a science topic rather than a product to use.

 what you will learn